saberouechtati/InterviewTest/README.md

     3.  **Centralized Constants:**
         *   Extracted all magic numbers and logic-related constants into a dedicated `LogicConstants.kt` object for better clarity and maintainability.
     4.  **Updated Hilt Modules:**
-        *   Ensured `OddUpdateStrategyFactory` and `OddsLogicProcessor` are injectable and optionally provided as singletons via a Hilt module (e.g., `LogicModule.kt`).
+        *   Ensured `OddUpdateStrategyFactory` and `OddsLogicProcessor` are injectable and optionally provided as singletons via a Hilt module.
 *   **Outcome:**
     *   Significantly enhanced separation of concerns for the odds update logic.
     *   Improved unit testability of individual update rules (each strategy can be tested in isolation).